In search of an antidote for misinformation.

 When I was a professional rollerblader, over twenty years ago, traveling the world to perform in demos, exhibitions and competitions, I was all-in on the crazy conspiracy bandwagon.
 I owned Behold a Pale Horse, the dense, schizophrenic tome that touched on every conspiracy of the time (no matter how obscure), from aliens to AIDS to JFK to the Illuminati.
 It was a must-have book for anyone who seriously believed that the truth was out there.
 This was the early-to-mid nineties.

 The undisputed manufacturer of the best wheels in rollerblading back then was an independent company out of Australia called, Cozmo Wheels.
-This is not merely idle praise, considering that at the time, I owned my own competing wheel company.
-Cozmo's owner was an eccentric, reclusive, balding man named Tim Dawe who was also a devout conspiracist—the iconic Cozmo Wheels logo was an alien (fashioned to look like Tim) holding a Cozmo wheel beneath a fleet of UFOs.
+This is not merely idle praise, considering that at the time, I owned my own competing wheel company, Senate.
+Cozmo's owner was an eccentric, reclusive man, with a receding hairline, named Tim Dawe, who was also a devout conspiracist—the iconic Cozmo Wheels logo was an alien (fashioned to look like Tim) holding a Cozmo wheel beneath a fleet of UFOs.

-Tim had a collection of cryptic VHS tapes that he would share, from time to time, with inquisitive skaters traveling through Australia.
+Tim had a collection of (ostensibly) clandestine VHS tapes that he would share, from time to time, with inquiring skaters traveling through Australia.
 This was before the Internet was what it is today, so the kind of content that was on Tim’s tapes would have been very hard to come across otherwise.
-The secretiveness and the obscurity of Tim’s collection made their revelations feel all the more important.
+The surreptitiousness of the tapes in Tim’s collection made their revelations feel all the more profound.
 And more forbidden.
-Tim’s vault included tapes of alien autopsies and top-secret footage of the JFK assassination among many other curiosities.
+Tim’s contraband included tapes of alien autopsies and top-secret footage of the JFK assassination among much other extraordinary fare.

 Back in California we devoured the leaked government papers.
 Voraciously.
 We couldn’t get enough of the revelations of UFO crashes and alien races and secret governmental agencies.
 We tried to decipher the redacted sections.
 And we searched for hidden meanings.
 We made copies and handed them out to our friends.
 And they shared them with their friends.
 YouTube didn’t exist yet, but for the mid-nineties this was about as viral as you could get.